- Boasting seriously good Double Plus (A++) sound or close to it on both sides, this early UK pressing will be very hard to beat

-- Guaranteed to be a huge improvement over anything you’ve heard, this Brit is big, punchy, and full-bodied with excellent presence – Mark Knopfler’s leads really soar
+- Guaranteed to be a huge improvement over anything you’ve heard, this Brit is big, punchy, and full-bodied with excellent presence (particularly on side one) – Mark Knopfler’s leads really soar

 - 4 1/2 stars: “Making Movies is helped by a new wave-tinged pop production, which actually helps Knopfler’s jazzy inclinations take hold … ranks among the band’s finest work.”

 The music really comes together, especially if you’ve been playing a sub-generation domestic pressing, which is the only kind Warners made as far as we know.
 (The first album is the same way of course.)
 Here you will find richer mids, sweeter highs, more energy and some real punch down low.

 This vintage British pressing has the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

 What the Best Sides of Making Movies Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space